DanielBMarkham/Info-Ops/manuscript/chapter21.md

 This has turned out to be a powerful tool in getting tech teams and businesses aligned.
 It's also one of those games that let you look at the entire product at once.

-If any of this is sounding familiar to you, it should.
+If any of this is sounding familiar to you, it should!
 This is just a fun way of looking at the Master Backlog.
 Like estimating, User Story Maps are a wonderful game to look at the entire model at once.

 Jeff has an entire book on this, and a lot has been written about User Story Mapping.
 If I started a new project, I'd do User Story Mapping every week for the first few weeks or so, but I'm like that.
 I would rather err on the side of annoying the team with games and make sure we have model alignment than be polite and have everybody with a different idea in their heads of what we're doing.